What We've Learned (So Far)

 We are constantly at work to interpret this data to provide actionable information to our church partners, and to all people of good will who are seeking to bless and serve our community in this difficult time.
 This page represents a summary of our learning, and a peek into how we are structuring our ongoing learning and development process so that we can optimize our operations to build our resiliency and response as a community at every level.

 Charts and Statistics

-Above, you can see the needs that were expressed to our Call Center in April.
+Above, you can see the needs that were expressed to our Call Center in May.
 The darker the green, the more reliable the resource that we were able to activate to help our neighbors in need.
 The darker the red, the fewer resources are available.
-Ultimately, as we recorded outcomes, we were able to connect about two-fifths of needs with an existing resource, problem solve with another two-fifths to help meet the needs, while one fifth of needs expressed to us we we’re able to help with.
+Ultimately, as we recorded outcomes, we were able to connect about one-fifth of needs with a reliable resource, one-fifth did not have resources, and in the remaining cases, we were able to do some meaningful problem solving.

 In the first few weeks of the crisis, we posted an article and video detailing what we were seeing as 5 big needs in the community.
 While the need profile has changed a little bit — and on the whole feels less like an emergency — these needs are still relevant.

 - Food.
 This is a major felt need.
 Fortunately, the resources in our community have not been depleted, and many options still exist.